Soga clan: Toraijin theory

+Despite the compelling evidence, the current consensus in regards to the origin of the Soga clan does not point to a Toraijin origin, only predicating that the Soga clan members were heavily invested in foreign affairs, thus naturally having many connections to Korea.
+However, this conclusion is constantly being scrutinized and is also subject to change with future excavations.

 Notation

 Today, the name Soga, when referring to the Soga clan, is written in kanji as 蘇我.
 This notation derives from the Nihon Shoki, where 蘇我 is the principal way in which this name is written.
 Other ways of writing the clan name appeared in other historical documents.
 The two characters used in this name are ateji; the meanings of the characters (蘇: "resuscitation"; 我: "self") are unrelated to the name meaning.

 Soga no Iname

-Soga no Iname served as Great Minister from 536 until his death in 570, and was the first of the Soga clan to carry to extreme lengths the domination of the Throne by the nobility.
+Soga no Iname served as Great Minister from 536 until his death in 570, and was the first of the Soga clan to carry to extreme lengths the domination of the throne by the nobility.
 One of the chief ways he exerted influence was through marital connections with the imperial family; Iname married two of his daughters to Emperor Kinmei, one giving offspring to an Emperor, Emperor Yōmei.
 The next five emperors all had a wife or mother who was a descendant of Iname.
 In this way the Soga unified and strengthened the country by expanding the power of the Emperor as a symbol and spiritual leader as they took control of secular matters.